Spyre Studios

 But, in order to get new readers you need traffic!
 You certainly want people to talk about your brand new blog, don’t you?
 So here are 7 ways to get traffic to your new blog!
 By now you probably figured out that this post is more for people that are just getting started than the experienced bloggers. :)

-Commenting On Niche-Related Blog
+Commenting On Niche-Related Blogs

 Many will say that commenting on blogs won’t get you much traffic, but commenting often and adding value can go a long way!
 Not a lot of people will click on your link in your comments, but these people are very likely to subscribe to your RSS feed!